sleak-lbl/weekly-emails/items/crashcourse.md

-### Crash Course in Supercomputing, Next Friday, June 11
+### Crash Course in Supercomputing, this Friday, June 11

-NERSC invites those with an interest in or just beginning to write parallel programs to join our one-day Crash Course in Supercomputing **next Friday, June 11.** The course will be held from **10 am to noon and 1-3 pm (Pacific time).**
+NERSC invites those with an interest in or just beginning to write parallel programs to join our one-day Crash Course in Supercomputing **this Friday, June 11.** The course will be held from **10 am to noon and 1-3 pm (Pacific time).**